AndrewEllis93/Print-Tuning-Guide/README.md

 ### Examples

-This can be difficult to convey in photos. **You may have to zoom in to see the differences.** It's easier to see in person - especially because you can manipulate the test prints and look at them in different lighting angles.\
+This can be difficult to convey in photos. **You may have to zoom in to see the differences.** It's easier to see in person - especially because you can manipulate the test prints and look at them in different lighting angles.

+Focus your attention near the center of the test prints.
+It's normal for it to look a bit more overextruded near the edges and corners.

 You will get better at this through experience.
 #### 2% Intervals
 ![](Images/EMPrints-Coarse.png)